About UConn Torrington

 Classrooms, Facilities, & Library

-A hi-tech classroom, a learning center, an art studio, computer rooms, a UConn Co-op bookstore, a 250 seat auditorium, a student lounge, and a cafeteria are all part of the facility.
+All classrooms are high-tech, a learning center, an art studio, computer rooms, a UConn Co-op bookstore, a 250 seat auditorium, a student lounge, and a cafeteria are all part of the facility.
 A 17,000 volume library subscribes to about 25 journals, periodicals, and newspapers, and provides access to all other UConn libraries, as well as to public libraries and the libraries of other schools.

-Student activities at the campus are sponsored by the Associated Student Government (ASG), and have included such events as pizza parties, scavenger hunts, bus trips, and a Spring Fling to celebrate the end of the school year.
+Student activities at the campus are sponsored by the Associated Student Government (ASG), and have included such events as scavenger hunts, bus trips, and a Spring Fling to celebrate the end of the school year.
 ASG also sponsors and assists with various community service events including a Red Cross Blood Drive and local food drives.

 Community & The Arts